sushchev/testwfa/README.md

 Charts configuring:
 You can remove all points from charts by pressing "Clear" button and enable autoclear mode by checking "Autoclear" checkbox.
-When autoclear mode enable first points from the plots will be erasing with time.
+When autoclear mode is enable first points from the plots will be erasing with time.

 "Red button":
 Press "Stop all" button to stop all your devices.